-There are many ways to make fresh cheeses like Tvorog, and they’re called by many names from different cultures.
-Tvorog, quark, farmer’s cheese, white cheese, fresh cheese and many more names.
-I grew up eating Tvorog stuffed in blini or vareniki, or ate them as fried Syrniki.
+There are many ways to make fresh cheeses like Tvorog, and they're called by many names from different cultures.
+Known as Quark, Farmer's Cheese, White Cheese, Fresh Cheese and many more names.
+I grew up eating Tvorog stuffed in blini or Vareniki, or ate them as fried Syrniki.

 We went to Russian school every Wednesday night, Mum would get fresh raw milk from a member of the local Russian church who had some cows, to make the Tvorog.
 We were buying bootleg milk literally from the back of his van!
 There's lots of debate around raw milk and the flavours and health benefits/dangers it brings, all I remember is how great this cheese was.

 Use the leftover whey when making pancakes or crepes, bread, or other baked goods.
 I put the whey into a glass jar and keep it in the fridge till I'm ready to use it.
 Tvorog is not hard to make, and there are several ways of making it.
 There is a quick method involving lemon juice and milk brought to a quick boil, which you can find here How to Cheat and Make Quick & Easy Farmer’s Cheese Tvorog (творог) but in this recipe, I'm hoping to keep the live cultures, well... alive.
 This method takes longer but hopefully will have some health benefits from probiotics too.